-Smart Glasses: Why Did Machines Become Glasses?
+Smart Glasses: Why are Machines Becoming Glasses?

 1. Erasing the Presence of Machines